Review and road test of the MINI Convertible

 Ten Second Review of the MINI Convertible

-It's pretty hard to take exception to MINI's MK3 model Convertible.
+It's pretty hard to take exception to MINI's improved MK3 model Convertible.
 It delivers surprising space for passengers and luggage, a stylish roadway demeanour and a customisable fabric roof.
-This revised version has been usefully updated with fresh technology, smarter connectivity, standard-fit front and rear LED lights across the range and an advanced dual-clutch automatic gearbox.
-As before, buyers can pick petrol, diesel and performance versions.
+This current version has been usefully updated in recent years with fresh technology, smart connectivity, standard-fit front and rear LED lights across the range, plus an advanced dual-clutch automatic gearbox.
+As before, buyers can pick three cylinder, four cylinder and JCW performance versions.

 When BMW re-booted the MINI brand in 2001, it took three years to add a convertible to the range.
 Once on sale, four people could enjoy the open-air adventures MINI promised, although the rear passengers had a tight squeeze getting into the back.
 Things were improved in the second generation version we saw in 2009, but the space was still very limited.
 Still, this drop-top model sold well, stealing sales not only from small cabriolets aimed at Kings Road cruising, but also grabbing a few from more focused open-topped sportscars.